omega8cc/provision_tasks_extra/http_basic_auth/README.md

 ------------

 There are two parts to the code:
-- A Drupal module for hostmaster - contained in the /hosting directory.
+- A Drupal module for hostmaster - packaged with hosting_tasks_extra.
 Install this like any other Drupal module into you hostmaster site.
-- A provision Drush script - contained in the /provision directory.
-Copy this into /var/aegir/.drush/aegir_http_basic/ on your Aegir master server.
+- A provision Drush script - packaged with provision_tasks_extra.
 - Aegir sometimes struggles to set the correct permissions on some directories that might stop your site from working.
 Make sure that `/var/aegir/config/server_NAME/apache` is executable by 'others', which just